malhill/Malcolms-Portfolio/README.md

 * Used the "Hidden Brand" Toggler from https://getbootstrap.com/docs/5.0/components/navbar/
 * Took out "navbar light" as well as other class components to customize the background image and font.
 * Once customized, I copied and pasted the NavBar to the other tabs and connected them.
+* Utilized the card component in bootstrap for main profile.

 # CSS
 Here I inputed several background images and commented out the other ones.
 This will provide future versatility for special events or seasonal appearances.
+Adding personal images to add personality to each tab is also important!
+This porfolio will represent me; so I will be adjusting several times throughout the course and I hope to make it more aesthetically appealing over time!

 Other notable changes:
 * Consolidated syntax to keep style uniform thoughtout the pages.